SanthoshKumarS13/Car_Deheko---Vehicle-price-Prediction_-Regression_Algorithm-----Project-3/README.md

 **Features**

 **User Input:** Users can input car features such as make, model, year, fuel type, and more.
-**Instant Prediction: ** The application provides an immediate price estimate based on the input data.
+**Instant Prediction:** The application provides an immediate price estimate based on the input data.
 **Interactive Web Interface:** The Streamlit app is designed to be intuitive and easy to use for both technical and non-technical users.

-Deployment
+**Deployment**

 The final model was deployed using Streamlit, making it accessible as a web application.
 This deployment allows users to easily interact with the model and obtain price predictions for various vehicles.

 **Conclusion**

 This project demonstrates the practical application of data science and machine learning techniques in a real-world scenario.
-By developing a highly accurate price prediction model and deploying it as an interactive tool, the project successfully meets the objectives set forth and provides a valuable resource for enhancing customer and sales operations at Car Dheko.
+By developing a highly accurate price prediction model of accuracy around 92% and deploying it as an interactive tool, the project successfully meets the objectives set forth and provides a valuable resource for enhancing customer and sales operations at Car Dheko.